openedx/edx-documentation/en_us/xblock-tutorial/source/overview/introduction.rst

 An XBlock developer
-does not need to download and run the entire edx-platform developer stack or to know anything about the technolgies that edX uses provide the XBlock runtime.
+does not need to download and run the entire edx-platform developer stack or to know anything about the technologies that edX uses provide the XBlock runtime.
 Instead, XBlock developers writing with edX in mind can work from the xblock-sdk and deploy their work on any platform that is compatible with XBlocks.